Canker and mouth sores – how to cure them

 This may interest you: 8 Natural Hydrogen Peroxide Remedies

 Mouthwash is a remedy that can soothe your discomfort and control the growth of bacteria.
-Don’t use too much of it, however, especially if it’s very strong, because it’ll probably sting.
+This is immediate relief that’ll control the growth of bacteria.
+Don’t use too much of it though, especially if it’s strong because it’ll probably sting.